3 Check your knowledge quiz

 Safety signs are necessary for the safety of everyone at your workplace.
 Many signs have pictures to help with understanding.
 Signs should be clearly visible, attract attention and easily understood.
 Drag the sign to the correct description.

-Personal Protective Equipment you must wear when handling chemicals
+Personal Protective Equipment must be worn when mowing

-Use this if you get a chemical in your eye
+Use this if you get chemicals on your body

 Garden Plans